-UU Wellspring is an intensive 10-month spiritual deepening program for experienced Unitarian Universalists, developed within the First Unitarian Church of Rochester, NY, and engaged at UUC by more than 100 members and friends since 2010.
+UU Wellspring is an intensive 10-month spiritual deepening program for experienced Unitarian Universalists.
+Developed within the First Unitarian Church of Rochester, NY, the program has been offered at UUC since 2010.
+More than 100 UUC members and friends have engaged UU Wellspring so far.
 UU Wellspring offers a spiritual journey dedicated to claiming, re-imagining, and practicing the ever-evolving living tradition of our faith.

 The program is based on five core components that contribute to holding a strong center: